 Outcome Capable and effective - you have an informed and capable Council backed by a highly-skilled workforce.

-That Council NOTES the Signing and Common Seal Register for 3 to 28 February 2023 as detailed in Attachment 1 to this Report.
+That Council NOTES the Signing and Common Seal Register for 3 to 28 February 2023 as detailed in Attachment 1 to Report CJ032-03/23.

 To access this attachment on electronic document, click here: Attach6brf230314.pdf